EddyBeaupre/certbot-he/README.md

 While i didn't used any of Ondrej's code, credit is well deserved for having the idea to parse the HTML and figure out how dns.he.net handle update.
 If they could just add a proper API to their service...

 Got check the original script at https://github.com/angel333/certbot-he-hook

+With the introduction of the dynamic TXT record on dns.he.net, this script no longer use Ondrej's HTML parsing technique.
+But since the first idea of the script came from him, he still deserve all the credits.